Upcoming Credit-by-Exam Dates

 - You will be notified by email whether your application is approved.
 If approved, stop by the Math Undergraduate Office to pick up the approval form and bring it to the Bursar's Office in the Lee Building to pay the exam fee.

-- On the day of the exam (see below), at 11:45 am, bring the payment receipt and approval form to the Undergraduate Math Office.
+- On the day of the exam (see above), at 11:45 am, bring the payment receipt and approval form to the Undergraduate Math Office.
 You will be led to the exam site to take the exam.

 - When you take the exam, you have the option to not turn it in for grading.
 In this case, nothing at all will appear on your official transcript.
 (However, it will still count as a "try" in the math department: you get one try for credit-by-exam for any course.)
 If you think you will get a bad grade, then you probably don't want to turn the exam in for grading; if you turn it in for grading, you will get a grade or a "W" on your transcript.